mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 011 - Replace Comments with Tests/readme.md

         result = multiply(0, 0)
         self.assertEqual(result, 0)

-# We define a test function called test_multiply,
+# You define a test function called test_multiply,
 # which calls the multiply function with different arguments
 # and verifies that the result is correct using the assertEqual method.